inkline/inkline/packages/docs/pages/docs/utilities/spacing.md

 # Spacing Utilities
-## You can use a wide range of responsive margin and padding utility classes to modify an element’s appearance. {.lead}
+## You can use a wide range of responsive margin and padding utility classes to modify an element’s appearance.

 ### Notation